DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-4-induction-tutor-materials.md

 Answers may include:

-- “I need to see you putting in more effort and working harder” – this is too vague, the pupil may not know what this looks like
+- “I need to see you putting in more effort and working harder” - this is too vague, the pupil may not know what this looks like
-- “I do not want to see you looking around the room when I’m talking” – this focuses on what the pupil should not be doing rather than what you want to see
+- “I do not want to see you looking around the room when I’m talking” - this focuses on what the pupil should not be doing rather than what you want to see
 - “It’s rude” - focusing on the negatives rather than the positive

 4. Explain that it’s important to be mindful when using private individual reminders as we want to get pupils back on track quickly and keep the interaction positive.

 ECTS should:

 - emphasise the purpose
 - give a clear instruction
 - make sure the pupil knows what they should be doing

-5. Ask ECTs to work in pairs or groups and consider this example.
+5. Ask ECTs to work in pairs or groups and consider this example:

 > (The teacher leans down to the pupil’s eye level.)
 “Ralph, when I was giving instructions I did not see your eyes on me.
 It’s important that when I’m telling the class what to do, you’re on task.
 When I asked you a question, you did not know the answer.
 That tells me you need to work harder if you’re going to be able to get the right answer.
 Eyes on me when I’m giving instructions.
 Thank you.”